ordepdev/ordepdev.github.io/_posts/2017-12-26-test-driven-developers.md

 How can we build projects without any kind of automated tests?
 Are we talking about lack of professionalism, lack of skills or knowledge, or are we talking about a work culture based on pressure where there is no time to test software?
-It can be just one of them, or can be all of them.
+It can be just one of them or can be all of them.
 It's a really hard question to answer.

 The point here is that we're talking about a team without testing culture, that